 When You Help Pollinating Insects, You Help Yourself

 Protecting pollinating insects helps yourself and everyone around you by supporting a vital link in the food chain.
 The next time you’re tempted to swat a wasp or bee, think about how hard it worked to put food on your table.
 Without that bee or wasp, those beautiful red apples, the bowl of almonds on the table, or the tomatoes in your salad wouldn’t be here.
-Nurture pollinating insects in your garden this year by incorporating sound gardening practices, trying your hand at organic gardening, and avoiding harsh chemicals that can kill or harm pollinators.
+Nurture pollinating insects and all beneficial insects in your garden this year by incorporating sound gardening practices, trying your hand at organic gardening, and avoiding harsh chemicals that can kill or harm pollinators.

 Jeanne Grunert is a certified Virginia Master Gardener and the author of several gardening books.
 Her garden articles, photographs, and interviews have been featured in The Herb Companion, Virginia Gardener, and Cultivate, the magazine of the National Farm Bureau.
 She is the founder of The Christian Herbalists group and a popular local lecturer on culinary herbs and herbs for health, raised bed gardening, and horticulture therapy.